-ISTE's Virtual Environments Network and the Games & Simulations Network will be doing a summer book club from July 15 - August 16, 2014.
+Inevitable Instructors and the ISTE Games & Simulations Network will be doing a spring book club book club from March 21 15 - August 10, 2015.

 It involves reading publications, a really great book, going to websites, watching videos and even going in game.
 So there is no question about it – the book club is a Book Club +.

 This book club has 2 tracks.
-There are Game Studies (great for English and humanities teachers) academic readings with Sherry Jones, the creator of the Rhetoric and Games or rgMOOC.
+There are Interactive Fiction (great for English and humanities teachers) academic readings with Sherry Jones, the creator of the Rhetoric and Games or rgMOOC.

-To sign up for the summer Book Club please go to http://bit.ly/metagamebooksignup
+To sign up for the Spring Book Club please go to http://bit.ly/metagamebooksignup

 Fall 2013 Games MOOC